The Best Pet Cameras of 2023

 Easy Wireless Setup

-Unlike the Nest Cam IQ Outdoor, the Arlo Pro 3 requires the Arlo SmartHub in order for it to operate.
-After connecting the ethernet and power cables to the SmartHub, we downloaded the mobile app and registered the Arlo Pro 3 by following the on-screen steps.
-With that out of the way, we moved on to the physical aspect of the installation process and plugged the battery into the Arlo Pro 3.
+Unlike older Arlo Pro models, the Arlo Pro 5S 2K doesn’t need the Arlo SmartHub or Base Station to operate.
+All we did was connect the camera to the Wi-Fi and it started working.
 Because we placed the camera in and outside our apartment, we had to mount the camera in two different areas.
 The beauty of wireless cameras is the mounting flexibility.
 We secured the magnetic mount over a drilled-in screw above our front door and in the corner of our living room.
 The mount basically sucked in the camera, so we weren’t worried about the camera falling off.
 In total, it took around 10 minutes to set up.

-The Arlo Pro 3 was rife with AI features when we signed up for their monthly subscription, Arlo Smart Home.
-Under this subscription, detection included people, animals, packages, and vehicles.
-While we don’t own any pets currently, we do dog-sit our grandparents’ Frenchie whenever they go on vacation.
-Their Frenchie is lazy, so the times that we dog-sat him, we rarely received notifications based on his movements in the living room.
-As for outside use, the Arlo Pro 3 detected animals larger than a rodent, so stray cats and birds were fair game.
+The Arlo Pro 5S 2K is rife with AI features.
+An Arlo Secure subscription includes people, animals, packages, fire, audio, and vehicle detection.
+That means we get alerts when our dog barks at the mail carrier or has the zoomies.
+As for outside use, the Arlo Pro 5S 2K detects animals larger than a rodent, so stray cats and birds were fair game.
 If we didn’t want to receive these notifications, we simply turned animal detection off.

 Note: The Arlo animal detection detects animals within 50 feet of the camera during the day and within 25 feet at night.
 However, if trees are obstructing your camera’s view, the camera won’t register animals’ movements.